/gsd cleanup

 Section titled “How It Works”Branch Cleanup

-Section titled “Branch Cleanup”Branch cleanup runs in two passes:
+Section titled “Branch Cleanup”Branch cleanup runs in a straightforward sequence:

-Merged GSD branches — Lists all branches matching
+- List GSD branches — Finds all local branches matching

 Snapshot Cleanup